Mudbrick: Ancient world

 In Minoan Crete, at the Knossos site, there is archaeological evidence that sun-dried bricks were used in the Neolithic period (prior to 3400 BCE).

-Sun dried mudbrick was the most common construction material employed in ancient Egypt during pharaonic times and were made in pretty much the same way for millennia.
-Mud from some locations required sand, chopped straw or other binders such as animal dung to be mixed in with the mud to increase durability and plasticity.
+Sun-dried mudbricks were the most common construction material employed in ancient Egypt during pharaonic times and were made in pretty much the same way for millennia.
+Mud from some locations required sand, chopped straw, or other binders such as animal dung to be mixed in with the mud to increase durability and plasticity.
 Workers gathered mud from the Nile river and poured it into a pit.
 Workers then tramped on the mud while straw was added to solidify the mold.
-The mudbricks were chemically suitable as fertilizer, leading to the destruction of many ancient Egyptian ruins, such as at Edfu.
-A well-preserved site is Amarna.
-Mudbrick use increased at the time of Roman influence.
+The mudbricks were chemically suitable as fertilizer, leading to the destruction of many ancient Egyptian ruins, such as at Edfu; one well-preserved site is Amarna.
+Mudbrick use increased during the time of Roman influence.

 In the Ancient Greek world, mudbrick was commonly used for the building of walls, fortifications and citadels, such as the walls of the Citadel of Troy (Troy II).
 These mudbricks were often made with straw or dried vegetable matter.

 Adobe

-In areas of Spanish influence, mud-brick construction is called adobe, and developed over time into a complete system of wall protection, flat roofing and finishes which in modern English usage is often referred to as adobe style, regardless of the construction method.
+In areas of Spanish influence, mudbrick construction is called adobe, and developed over time into a complete system of wall protection, flat roofing and finishes which in modern English usage is often referred to as "adobe style", regardless of the construction method.